Are you and your spouse arguing about your finances?

 Do you guys avoid setting financial goals?

-Do you wonder where your money is going?
+Are you wondering where your money is going?

 Are you guys about to split up because of money issues?